Stacey-bee/alx-system_engineering-devops/0x00-shell_basics/README.md

-file includes script that deletes all files in the current working directory that end with the character ~ file includes script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory file includes command that lists all the files and directories of the current directory, separated by commas
+file includes script that deletes all files in the current working directory that end with the character ~ file includes script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory file includes command that lists all the files and directories of the current directory, separated by commas magic file holberton.mgc that can be used with the command file to detect Holberton data files